Building bridges to the people of the world, one story at a time.

-I call myself a storyteller — minus the label “master.”
+I am a storyteller — minus the label “master.”
 I am broken, flawed and desperately in need of that grace-filled gospel story.
 I am a work in progress.

-From June 2012 to July 2013, I served as a journalist/media coordinator for SIM in East Africa.
-That year instilled a love of Africa — the people, the laughter, the sights, the sounds, the colors, the textures.
+Over the past few years, I have served as a journalist/media coordinator for SIM and other agencies in East Africa.
+Those assignments instilled a love for the continent — the people, the laughter, the sights, the sounds, the colors, the textures.
 It also instilled a love for the bigger Story playing out among many Africans — that of the gospel transforming lives.

 I love finding out what makes people’s stories unique and finding ways to put those stories into words or images — wherever I am in the world.
 The languages and customs may be different, but everyone still has their own narrative.